To the Members

 During the year 04 Board Meetings and 04 Audit Committee Meetings were held thedetails of which are given in the Corporate Governance Report.
-The intervening gap betweentwo meetings was within the period as prescribed under the Companies Act 2013 and SEBI(Listing Obligation and Disclosure Requirements) Regulations 2015.
+The intervening gap betweentwo meetings was within the period as prescribed under the Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 and MCA circularsthereon.

 Declaration from Independent Directors

 The Company has received necessary declaration from each Independent Director of theCompany under Section 149(7) of the Companies Act 2013 and Regulation 16 of the SEBI(LODR) Regulations 2015 that the Independent Directors of the Company meet the criteriaof their Independence laid down in Section 149(6) including the confirmations that theirnames inclusion in the Data Bank and all the Independent Directors were exempted fromundergoing the online proficiency self-assessment test for the Independent Directorspursuant to Rule 6(4) of Companies (Appointment and Qualification of Directors) Rules2014.

 During the year under review the Independent Directors met on March 21 2022 withoutthe presence of Non - Independent Directors and members of the Management.

 The details of composition of Audit Committee are provided in Corporate GovernanceReport of this Annual Report.
 The Board has not rejected any proposal / recommendations ofAudit Committee during the year.